 The Office has strategic oversight and/or management of the following functions:

-The Office is led by the University Secretary and Director, Governance and Corporate Affairs who is supported by four senior staff who oversee each of the functional units that provide services through this Organisational Structure.
+The Office is led by the University Secretary and Director, Governance and Corporate Affairs who is supported by senior staff who oversee each of the functional units.

-The Internal Audit and Risk Management team value add by supporting the good governance and management of the University.
+The Risk, Compliance and Internal Audit support the good governance and management of the University.

 The Governance Services team is responsible for providing secretariat support to the University Council and Council committees, including the Academic Senate and its supporting committees, as well as designated Vice-Chancellor's committees